go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 is too small.
 Gitea requires that the `ROWFORMAT` for its tables is `DYNAMIC`.

 If you are receiving an error line containing `Error 1071: Specified key was too long; max key length is 1000 bytes...` then you are attempting to run Gitea on tables which use the ISAM engine.
-This is unsupported and you must use InnoDB.
+While this may have worked by chance in previous versions of Gitea, it has never been officially supported and you must use InnoDB.
 You should run `ALTER TABLE table_name ENGINE=InnoDB;` for each table in the database.

 ## Why Are Emoji Broken On MySQL